 It’s time for your support team to show off their skills.
 It’s a test for your UX designer and web developers.
-It’s also the moment you grow as a business and build lasting connections with your customers.
+But also, it's the moment you grow as a business, building lasting connections with customers..

 Appreciate all the feedback.
 Bad reviews that are constructive are your biggest opportunity to improve.

 Remember that whatever happens here, it’s the best possible lesson for your business.
-Observe customer behavior carefully because you’ll never get more data and insights on how to improve your services and how to avoid losing customers in the future.
+Observe customer behavior carefully, as you’ll never get more data and insights on how to improve your services and how to avoid losing customers in the future.

 1. Outthink customers’ concerns.

-Ease decision-making by providing all the information your customers need to quickly make a decision.
-Model’s size, measurements, ingredients, and allergens are all a must.
+Ease decision-making –– provide all the information your customers need to quickly make a decision.
+Model’s size, measurements, ingredients, allergens - that’s a must.

-Step in the shoes of your customer, and think of any possible questions they might have.
-Answer them before being asked.
+Step in the shoes of your customer and think of any possible questions they might have.
+Answer them before they’re asked.

 2. Welcome your visitors and their questions on live chat.

-Customers want to make conscious and well-thought out decisions.
+Customers want to make conscious and well-thought decisions.